Concepts and Techniques of Aikido

 A newspaper reporter posed a question to Morihei in later years.
 “Did you discover aikido when learning Daito-ryu?”
 Morihei replied, “No. It would be more correct to say that Master Takeda opened my eyes to budo.”
 He taught Morihei if studying the combat arts, then one must do all in his power to win.
 Morihei, however, started to have misgivings about the idea of winning at all costs.
 This skepticism guided Morihei’s a transition from “jutsu” to “do”, i.e. from an emphasis on winning through technical proficiency to a ‘Way’ of personal cultivation.

 “The moment I was awoken to the idea that ‘the source of budo is the spirit of divine love and protection for everything’, I couldn’t stop the tears flowing down my cheeks.
 Since that awakening, I have come to consider the whole world to be my home.
-I feel the sun, the moon and the stars are all mines.
+I feel the sun, the moon and the stars are all mine.
 My desire for status, honor and worldly possessions has completely disappeared.
-I realized that ‘Budd is not about destroying other human beings with one’s strength or weapons, or annihilating the world by force of arms.
+I realized that ‘Budo is not about destroying other human beings with one’s strength or weapons, or annihilating the world by force of arms.
 True budo is channeling the universal energy (ki) to protect world peace, to engender all things fittingly, nurture them and save them from harm.’
 In other words, ‘Budo training is to protect all things and nurture the power of unconditional divine love within.'”

 Morihei had a religious temperament and he often made reference to the word “kami”, meaning ”divine” or “gods”.
 His intention was to discern between martial techniques for combat and budo for peace and harmony, the distinctive fundamental spirit of aikido.
 In simple terms, he deemed it more important to find common ground and accord with others, than using strength and fighting to overcome them.